 By then, she could see the lump protruding through her skin.
 The imaging revealed several more tumors that had developed.
 A biopsy was the next step and she was put in touch with doctors at the University Health System mammography Center at the Cancer Therapy & Research Centers (CTRC) at the UT Health Science Center San Antonio.

 “As soon as I came to the CTRC, everything moved fast,” De Leon said.
 Two days later, she underwent a seven-hour biopsy and finally received the news she’d waited so long for.
 De Leon had two types of cancer – invasive ductal carcinoma and ductal carcinoma in situ with focal micro-invasion.
 Invasive ductal carcinoma is the most commonly diagnosed breast cancer in women.
 It grows through the milk duct walls into the surrounding breast tissue and can spread to other parts of the body.
 Ductal carcinoma in situ is more contained, but is the precursor for invasive cancer.

 Doctors told De Leon she’d need surgery immediately.

 Two weeks before Christmas, on Dec.
 9, 2011, De Leon underwent a complete mastectomy (surgical removal) of her left breast at University Hospital.
 Alfredo Santillan, M.D., performed the procedure.
-Dr. Santillan is a UT Medicine San Antonio surgical oncologist and assistant professor in the School of Medicine.
+Dr. Santillan is a UT Health San Antonio surgical oncologist and assistant professor in the Long School of Medicine.